layoutBox/StackViewLayout/README.md

 ##### Sections
 In the following sections we will see:

+* How to layout StackViews
-1. How to create, modify and define StackViews.
+* How to create, modify and define StackViews
-2. StackView properties
+* StackView properties
-3. How to layout StackViews
+* How to layout StackViews
-4. Items properties
+* Items properties

 TODO: :pushpin: This document is a guide that explains how to use StackViewLayout.
 You can also checks the [**StackViewLayout API documentation**](https://layoutBox.github.io/StackViewLayout/1.1/Classes/StackViewLayout.html).

 <br>

-## 1. Creation, modification and definition of StackViews <a name="create_modify_define_stackViews"></a>
+## StackViews <a name="layout_stackviews"></a>

 ### StackView class
+`StackView` is the main component of the StackViewLayout framework.

 `StackView` class inherits from UIView, and thus it can be added has a subview and layouted has any other UIView.

 ###### Usage examples: